alinowrouzii/messenger/readme.md

-## This is simple messenger that its API is written by Node js, and the Frontend written by React.
+## This is a simple messenger whose API is written by Node js, and the Frontend written by React.

 ###### You can send text and audio message and also photo.